The XL Instances and the CVRPLib Best Known Solution Challenge: Introduction

-Finally, two benchmark sets containing larger-scale instances with more than 1{,}000 customers have been proposed.
-Arnold et al.~\cite{arnold2019} introduced what we refer to as the AGS set, composed of 10 instances ranging from 3{,}000 to 30{,}000 customers and reflecting real-world parcel delivery operations in Belgium.
-More recently, Accorsi and Vigo~\cite{accorsi2024routing} proposed a collection of 20 very large instances, ranging from 20{,}000 to 1{,}000{,}000 customers.
-These AV instances were generated by projecting the geographical coordinates of randomly sampled addresses from various Italian regions onto the Euclidean plane.
+Finally, two ``large-scale'' benchmark sets with more than 1{,}000 customers have been proposed.
+Arnold et al.~\citep{arnold2019} introduced what we refer to as the AGS set, comprising 10 instances with 3{,}000 to 30{,}000 customers, inspired by parcel delivery operations in Belgium.
+More recently, Accorsi and Vigo~\citep{accorsi2024routing} proposed the AV set, with 20 very large instances with 20{,}000 to 1{,}000{,}000 customers, generated from randomly sampled addresses across several Italian regions.
+These sets are valuable for studying algorithms capable of handling thousands of customers, but remain limited in number and diversity: all 30 instances use demands sampled from $UD[1,3]$, most feature long routes, and the range from 1{,}001 to 2{,}999 customers remains uncovered.

-The AGS and AV sets are highly valuable for the CVRP community.
-Indeed, various delivery companies face large-scale problems and require algorithms capable of handling thousands of customers, necessitating suitable benchmark sets within that range.
-However, those existing large-instance sets are limited in their number and diversity.
-Notably, all those 30 Belgian and Italian instances have customer demands sampled from the uniform discrete distribution $UD[1,3]$ (i.e., values in $\{1,2,3\}$ with equal probability).
-Besides this, the existing sets leave the crucial range from 1{,}001 to 2{,}999 customers empty (the AGS set includes instances with 3{,}000, 4{,}000, 6{,}000, and 7{,}000 customers).

-In light of these observations, and roughly a decade after the introduction of the X instances by~\citet{uchoa2017new}, we argue that it is timely to extend this benchmark family with an additional XL set composed of 100 instances ranging from 1{,}000 to 10{,}000 customers.
+In light of these observations, and roughly a decade after the introduction of the X instances by~\citet{uchoa2017new}, we note that it is timely to extend this benchmark family with an additional XL set comprising 100 instances, each with 1{,}000 to 10{,}000 customers.
 The XL instances are designed to systematically cover a wide range of instance attributes, following the same principles that guided the construction of the original~X set.
-This introduction also provides an opportunity to analyze the performance of algorithms designed to address instances within that range, stimulate research in this area through an active competition, and point out future research directions.
+This introduction also provides an opportunity to analyze the performance of algorithms designed to address instances in that range, to stimulate research in this area through an active competition, and to point out future research directions.
+Since the relevance of such a benchmark also depends on the quality of its available solutions, we organized a 30-day challenge, the CVRPLib BKS Challenge, to obtain extremely high-quality BKSs for the new XL set.

+The remainder of this paper is organized as follows.
+Section 2 describes the generation of the XL instances and summarizes their main characteristics.
+Section 3 presents the CVRPLib BKS Challenge and its scoring mechanism.
+Section 4 reports the computational experiments used to obtain the initial BKSs for the XL set, and compares the tested methods on both the new instances and previous benchmark sets from the literature.
+Section 5 summarizes the post-competition results and analyzes the improvements achieved during the challenge.
+Finally, Section 6 concludes the paper and discusses future research directions.